theotherphil/imagecli/README_template.txt

 #### Option 3 - map

-Finally, you can use the `map` operation.
+Finally, you can use the `MAP` operation.

 $EXAMPLE(
   num_inputs: 2
   num_outputs: 2
-  pipeline: map gaussian 2.0
+  pipeline: MAP gaussian 2.0
 )$

 This is equivalent to applying an array of operations whose length is